PolyPasswordHasher/PolyPasswordHasher-C/README.md

                                  //  the secret is known.
   uint8 *AES_key;                // a randomly generated AES key of SHARE_LENGTH
-  uint8 *secret;                 // secret data, generated at initialization uint8 partial_bytes;           // partial bytes, if 0, partial verification is
+  uint8 *secret;                 // secret data, generated at initialization uint8 isolated_check_bits;           // isolated-check-bits, if 0, isolated verification is
                                  //   disabled
   pph_account_node* account_data;// we will hold a reference to the account
                                  //  data in here